 - For Shopping campaigns, Google Ads will try to achieve an average ROAS equal to your target across all campaigns using this strategy.

-- For App campaigns, Google Ads will try to achieve an average ROAS for your campaign based on installs or in-app events that you selected.
+- For App campaigns, Google Ads will try to achieve an average ROAS for your campaign based on installs or in-app events you selected within the conversion window of your selected conversions.

 Google Ads will recommend a target ROAS value after you’ve set up a new bid strategy in the Shared library and chosen which campaigns to apply it to.
 This recommendation is calculated based on your actual ROAS over the last few weeks.
 We’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad click.
 You can choose whether to use this recommended target ROAS value or to set your own.